Replacement for Taylor Dayne

-Many of the biggest acts of the '80s, including Metalica and Mötley Crüe became popular opening for Y&T. With a discography of 18 albums and three greatest hits collections, Y&T has sold over four million albums since their 1974 inception.
-The band received extensive airplay with hits such as “Forever,” “Rescue Me,” “Mean Streak,” and “Summertime Girls.”
+Many of the biggest acts of the '80s, including Metalica and Mötley Crüe, became the popular openers for Y&T. With a discography of 18 albums and three greatest hits collections, Y&T has sold over four million albums since their 1974 inception.
+The band received extensive airplay with hits such as "Forever," "Rescue Me," "Mean Streak," and "Summertime Girls."
 After five Top 100 albums and two Bammie Awards, Y&T's hits are still played on VH1 Classic and classic rock radio stations everywhere.

 Today, Papa Doo Run Run still averages about 100 dates a year, worldwide.
-Their act encompasses all the great Classic Rock hits of the 60s and 70s, with a special emphasis on their award winning re-creation of the hits of the Beach Boys.
-Their best kept secret...
-Papa Doo Run Run is who the Beach Boys call when they need someone to fill in for their band.
+Their act encompasses all the great Classic Rock hits of the '60s and '70s, with a special emphasis on their award winning re-creation of Beach Boys' hits.
+Their best-kept secret...
+The Beach Boys call Papa Doo Run Run when they need someone to fill in.

 Please limit blanket size to 3x5 feet per person, about the size of a beach towel.
 Only low-back chairs are allowed; high-back chairs will be required to move to the back of the beach area.
 Please allow others space and a good view.

 Smoking is not permitted on the beach or Boardwalk.
 Alcohol and glass are prohibited on the beach.
 Recording of concerts is not allowed.